aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.filters/svgfeturbulenceelement/svg_stitchtype_unknown/_index.md

 ---
 title: SVGFETurbulenceElement.SVG_STITCHTYPE_UNKNOWN
 second_title: Aspose.SVG for .NET API Reference
-description: SVGFETurbulenceElement field.
+description: SVGFETurbulenceElement SVG_STITCHTYPE_UNKNOWN field.
 The type is not one of predefined types.
 It is invalid to attempt to define a new value of this type or to attempt to switch an existing value to this type
 type: docs
 weight: 140
 url: /net/aspose.svg.filters/svgfeturbulenceelement/svg_stitchtype_unknown/